 Outpatient Medical Nutrition Therapy is available for patients who are referred by their physician.
-During outpatient MNT, a patient will meet with the Registered Dietitian Nutritionist one-on-one at which time a comprehensive dietary assessment is completed.
+During outpatient MNT, a patient will meet one-on-one with the Registered Dietitian Nutritionist at which time a comprehensive dietary assessment is completed.
 This information, in addition to pertinent labs, medication, physical signs and symptoms, and more are used to develop an individualized nutrition plan.
 Individuals may benefit from Medical Nutrition Therapy for wide variety of conditions, such as:

 - Diabetes – Type 1, Type 2, Gestational

 - Gastrointestinal Disorders

 - Liver Disease

 - Food Allergies and more